 Starring: Christian Bale, Justin Theroux and Josh Lucas

-He has a close group of friends.
-One of them is played by Justin Theroux, who Bale believes is sleeping with his fiancé.
+He has a close group of friends of Timothy Bryce (Justin Theroux), who Bale believes is sleeping with his fiancé.
 They also hang out the most together, doing a lot of drinking and drugs.
-He is also friends with Josh Lucas.
-He is quite rude, but they share similar interests.
-The final member of their group is Bill Sage.
-They also work together.
-Another guy they work with is Matt Ross.
-He is odd and he is engaged to marry Samantha Mathis.
-She is having an affair with Bale though.
+There’s also Craig McDermott (Josh Lucas) as well as David Van Patten (Bill Sage).
+They all work together at the same firm.
+Another guy they work with is Luis Carruthers (Matt Ross).
+He is odd and he is engaged to marry Courtney Rawlinson (Samantha Mathis).
+She is having an affair with Patrick though.
 This group of people goes out to eat all the time at fancy restaurants, drink and do drugs, living a rich lifestyle, but all of them are out of touch with reality.
 The four men who hang out together are sexist and definitely pretentious.

 Patrick tells us he’s losing the mask of sanity.
 What doesn’t help is his encounters with Paul Allen (Jared Leto).
 The first is that we get an odd measuring of ego by comparing business cards.
 Patrick then goes out to dinner with Paul, but he thinks that Patrick is actually someone else the whole time.
 It takes a dark turn when Patrick kills him with an ax.

 This brings him into contact with Donald Kimball (Willem Dafoe), a detective who is looking into the disappearance of Paul.
 Patrick is becoming more and more unhinged and has less control over his actions.
 The issue becomes though, who is Patrick Bateman and are what we seeing real or just in the mind of a psychopath?